warp-contracts/academy/redstone-academy-docs/docs/pst/tests/networks.md

 Redstone public testnet is available [here](https://testnet.redstone.tools).
 :::

 We will use ArLocal for our tests and RedStone public testnet for deploying contract and writing interactions.
 Testnets main aim is to create close-to-real environment which is very similair to Arweave.
-There are of course small differences which I will point out.
+There are of course small differences which we will point out.